-This Kentucky Bourbon Pan Seared Halibut is Date Night at its best!
+This Pan Seared Halibut with Kentucky Bourbon is Date Night at its best!
 It features delicious, meaty halibut drizzled with a quick bourbon sauce, served over a bed of wilted spinach.

 One of my favorite things to do with bourbon is to add it to a hot honey sauce, and then pour it all over fish.
 Why is it a favorite?
 For starters, it’s both fast and easy.
 (That would be a WIN and a WIN.)
 Also, it feels so incredibly fancy!
-This Kentucky Bourbon Pan Seared Halibut is perfect for Date Night, and comes together in minutes.
+This Pan Seared Halibut with Kentucky Bourbon is perfect for Date Night, and comes together in minutes.

 Cooking with Halibut